tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 $ react-native run-ios
 ```

-it has turned out `PushNotificationIOS` native library (has native dependencies)
-from `react-native` package has not been linked automatically to my iOS project
+but it has turned out `PushNotificationIOS` library has not been linked to my
-when linking dependencies for `react-native-push-notification` package
-(this is probably a bug in the latter):
+iOS project automatically (note there's no message about linking `iOS module`):

 ```sh
 $ react-native link react-native-push-notification